xemu-project/xemu-website/docs/docs/faq.md

 This is likely due to a mismatch of MCPX and BIOS images, or a corrupt MCPX boot ROM.

 #### Q: Why am I getting `Please insert an Xbox disc...`?
 I already loaded an ISO.
 Try restarting xemu.
 If you continue to get the message, your ISO may not be dumped in a compatible way.
-Try using [extract-xiso](https://github.com/xboxdev/extract-xiso) to pack your ISO.
+See [this page](disc-images.md) for instructions on how to create a compatible disc image.

 #### Q: Is there a game compatibility list?
 Yes, visit https://xemu.app